8 unforgettable reasons to visit Paris

-Also in the northwest of France is a small village called Hambers, where there a few volunteer opportunities for travelers as well.
+Also in the northwest of France is a small village called Hambers where there are a few volunteer opportunities for travelers as well.
 If you love to work outside, there is a homestay here that needs help with farm repair and roof restoration.
 Past travelers say this is a great place to relax and connect with nature, so during your time off you can explore the landscape or enjoy some peace and quiet with a book.

-Another top-rated Worldpackers host in south western France is located in the historical area of Dordogne.
+Another top-rated Worldpackers host in southwestern France is located in the historical area of Dordogne.
 Here there is a friendly local family who needs help renovating their home.
 In exchange for your efforts, the family will feed you all your meals and help you explore nearby towns and attractions.
 This is a great way to explore this area of France while saving money and getting to know a local family.

 For a change of scenery, you can even volunteer in the French alps.
 Visit Oz en Oisans in southeastern France to work in a guest house in the mountains.
-Here, they need help with general cleaning, housekeeping and gardening, and in exchange you will get free meals and the opportunity to explore this beautiful area of France.
+Here, they need help with general cleaning, housekeeping, and gardening, and in exchange, you will get free meals and the opportunity to explore this beautiful area of France.

 So another one of the best reasons to visit Paris is all the doors it opens for you!
 After exploring the city, you can hop on a train or bus and head to a different area of France for a life-changing volunteer experience.

-Even if you don't have the time to volunteer in France, your time in Paris will undoubtedly be a wonderful experience and introduction to the French culture.
+Even if you don't have the time to volunteer in France, your time in Paris will undoubtedly be a wonderful experience and introduction to French culture.